SciML/ReservoirComputing.jl/docs/src/examples/layers.md

 ```

 ## Delay Line Reservoir and dense input layer
-In order to change the default reservoir and input layer we first need to define the ones we want to use.
-With the same parameters as the example before we can define the ESN as follows
+In order to change the default reservoir and input layer, we first need to define the ones we want to use.
+With the same parameters as the example before, we can define the ESN as follows:

 ```julia
 using ReservoirComputing